 All I did was transforming his notes into an electronic version.
 I did not feel creative at all.

 Nowadays I am very careful when taking on assignments like that.
 Trying to find out what they really want, and what level of freedom I have.
-Many times they are complete with the creative part and just need someone to put it on paper.
+Many times they are finished with the creative part and just need someone to put it on paper.

 Imagine you get the instruction "Draw me somehing nice.
 Anything." and you come back with a horse.
 And gets the response "Well, I had more of a circle in mind - can you do something with a circle?".

 Next time you get "Well, I had a blue circle in mind.
 And slightly smaller.
-Can you give a go?"
+Can you give it a go?"